heywoodlh/port-crawler-py/README.md

 In this repository is a copy of a default Kibana dashboard called `kibana-export.json` and visualizations that can be used to visualize the results of `port-crawler.py`'s `masscan` results.

 In order to import it go to Management > Saved Objects > Import.
 Download `kibana-export.json` to the machine that you are accessing the Kibana interface from and select `kibana-export.json` to import the dashboard and visualizations.

-### Map the timestamp field to a date (in order for the daily statistics to be visualized):

-`curl -H 'Content-Type: application/json' -XPUT 'localhost:9200/_template/**templatename**' -d '{"template": "portscans*", "mappings": {"scan": {"properties":{"timestamp": {"type" : "date", "format" : "epoch_second"} } } } }'`

-*Note: running the above command to map the 'timestamp' field to a date will result in conflicts of fields.
-In order to resolve this, you will have to delete any scans that ran prior to running the command.